DevOpsPlatform/Phase-2/Docker/InterviewQuestions/Docker-Interview-Questions-2.md

 15. how to pull the docker images to k8s cluster (using k8s secrets - need to add docker config file )

-16. difference between ARG and env in docker file
+16. difference between ARG and env in docker file, see [ARG vs ENV](practice/ARG-vs-ENV.md)